devblackops/powershell-prompt/README.md

 ## Requirements

 > This prompt **requires** a [Nerd Font](https://www.nerdfonts.com/) to be installed and selected in order to show glyphs/icons correctly.
-If you don't have a nerd font selected, icons will show as a empty box.
+If you don't have a nerd font selected, icons will show as an empty box.

 ### Modules used